 Modern life runs your sympathetic nervous system like a treadmill stuck on incline.
 Notifications, meetings, traffic, the quiet hum of low-grade anxiety — your body reads all of it as threat.
 Over months, that signal compounds into burnout.
 Over years, into chronic illness.

 The desert does something specific.
 It removes the inputs your brain is compulsively scanning for, and gives it back a single, unbroken horizon.
-Research on restorative environments calls this "soft fascination" — attention held gently, without demand.
+Research on restorative environments calls this 'soft fascination' — attention held gently, without demand.
 It is the neurological opposite of a phone.

 What happens in the first 20 minutes